italia/developers.italia.it/_platforms/en/io.md

 ---
 title: IO
-subtitle: L'app dei servizi pubblici
+subtitle: The app of the public services
 logo: /assets/images/logo-io@2x.png
 external_website: https://io.italia.it
-payoff: L'app dei servizi pubblici
+payoff: The app of the public services
-description: io è l’applicazione del Governo italiano che permetterà a tutti i cittadini di usare servizi pubblici nazionali e locali dal proprio smartphone in maniera semplice, moderna e sicura.
+description: io is the app of the Italian Government that will allow to all the citizens to use the national and local public services from their own smartphone in a simple, modern and secure way.
 owners:
     - name: PagoPA S.p.A.
       url: https://www.pagopa.gov.it/
-lang: it
+lang: en
 order: 4
 highlight: true
 comingsoon: false